Picking quarrels and provoking trouble

 "Picking quarrels and provoking trouble" (寻衅滋事 (尋釁滋事, xúnxìn zīshì)) is a criminal offence in mainland China, codified in the Criminal Law and mirrored in administrative penalties.
 While initially introduced as a measure to address public order offences, the charge has evolved into a versatile legal tool to deter petitioning and public participation, as well as to control speech and put out dissent.
 Its breadth, vagueness, and rising penalties have raised concerns in recent years, including calls from scholars and legislators for clearer thresholds, practical restraint, or even repeal.

 Legal framework

 Criminal Law definition

-"Picking quarrels and provoking trouble" is codified in Article 293 of the Criminal Law of the People's Republic of China, located in Section 1, "Disrupting Pubic Order" (Articles 277–304), of Chapter VI, "Obstructing Administration of Public Order".
+"Picking quarrels and provoking trouble" is codified in Article 293 of the Criminal Law of the People's Republic of China, located in Section 1, "Disrupting Public Order" (Articles 277–304), of Chapter VI, "Obstructing Administration of Public Order".
 Its original maximum penalty was five years imprisonment; a 2011 amendment permits up to ten years where multiple offences or "seriously disrupting public order" are found.
 The whole Article reads as follows:

 Article 293 Whoever commits any of the following acts of provoking troubles, thereby disrupting public order, shall be sentenced to fixed-term imprisonment of not more than 5 years, short-term custody, or non-custodial correction: